Dishant15/react-datetime-range-super-picker/README.md

 | onFromTimeUpdate,<br/>onToTimeUpdate<br/>(optional) | Function | Every time user changes **time** this handler will be called.<br>Arguments for the handlers : { time: { hour, hour24, minute, meridiem }, formatted } |
 | onDone (optional) | Function | If this function is passed as a prop, picker will show a done/close button and call this handler when user clicks it.
 Can be used to easily handle picker hide state. |

 Supports Input component : DateTimeRangePickerInput .
-[Checout further details](#InputComponents)
+[Checkout further details](#InputComponents)

 ## MonthPicker